OpenMoonRay/openmoonray-docs/docs/moonray/cameras/OrthographicCamera.md

   default: 0

-  Number of sides of the iris.
-Specifying less than 3 sides will default to a disk.
+  <p>Number of sides of the iris.
+Specifying less than 3 sides will default to a disk.<\p>

   <h3>bokeh_weight_location</h3>